truist/reveal.js/slides/electricity-house/electricity.md

         * (Which isn't really relevant)

 * Some of what I tell you today will probably be wrong
-    * But WAY less wrong than most stuff online
+    * But WAY less-wrong than most stuff online

 ## USA only

 * I only know about the United States
     * Most of it is also true in Canada
-* Europe, Asia, and Africa are each very different from the US
+* All other continents are each very different from the US
     * Plugs & outlet design
     * Grounding systems
     * Operating voltage & frequency